htgjhhh5-oss/MORSE-Net/README.md

 Official implementation of **MORSE-Net: A Structured Multi-Representation Co-Reasoning Network for Multi-Label 12-Lead ECG Diagnosis**.

+The complete implementation code will be organized and made publicly available in this repository.

 MORSE-Net is a structured multi-representation co-reasoning framework for multi-label 12-lead ECG diagnosis.
 The model jointly exploits morphology-aware temporal patterns, rhythm-frequency representations, spatial lead-region information, and diagnostic label dependencies to improve ECG classification performance.

 ---